HamzaAlsarakbi/AEDSimulator/README.txt

-				sequence diagrams			// Contains 4 safety scenarios and 3 success scenarios in sequence diagrams state diagrams				// Contains state diagrams for the heart and AED tracability matrix			// Contains the tracability matrix for the device Other Documentation				// Contains supplemental notes and diagrams made to help with our understanding and making of the project
+				sequence diagrams			// Contains 4 safety scenarios and 3 success scenarios in sequence diagrams state diagrams				// Contains state diagrams for the heart and AED tracability matrix			// Contains the tracability matrix for the device videos					// Directory containing videos testing the program and patient classes Other Documentation				// Contains supplemental notes and diagrams made to help with our understanding and making of the project

-		test video						// A video testing and presenting our program's functions

 		README							// A guide to the contents of the submission